 The COVID-19 public health crisis has certainly impacted our municipalities, as the towns and cities have faced unexpected and unbudgeted costs to help deal with this unprecedented situation.
 Many of their budgets were stretched thin well before the pandemic arrived in Connecticut and the conditions have been exacerbated by the enhanced costs and loss in revenue.
 While the state cannot use the CRF to replace lost government revenue, these dollars can be used - in combination with other programs- to provide the municipalities reimbursement for their COVID-19 related expenses to date.

-The program will be re-evaluated for expense reimbursements beyond June 30, 2020.
-Municipalities will be able to seek additional information to apply for reimbursement from the CRF here.
+Municipalities will be able to seek additional information on the Municipal CRF Program here.

 Nursing homes throughout the country have been at the forefront of the COVID-19 crisis.
 The residents very typically have a number of risk factors, the living environment makes social distancing and avoiding exposure difficult, and remains challenging to prevent or mitigate the spread of infection.
-In recognition of these constraints and the extraordinary steps taken by nursing homes and their staff, the state will be administering a series of initiatives that could come at a cost of $115 million to the CRF.
+In recognition of these constraints and the extraordinary steps taken by nursing homes and their staff, the state will be administering a series of initiatives that are expected to cost approximately $85 million to the CRF.

 Within these initiatives is a $600 per bed per day grant to COVID Recovery Facilities and Alternate COVID Recovery Facilities, which are exclusively serving people recovering from positive COVID cases.
 DSS, acting under the direction of OPM, will complete a monthly cost and expense review of each facility receiving these COVID-specific grants, for consideration of expenses that exceed the per diem of $600.